microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-createforward.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a draft [message](/graph/api-reference/beta/resources/message.md) for forwarding an existing one.
-You can specify the request body in JSON or MIME format.
+Create a draft to forward an existing [message](/graph/api-reference/beta/resources/message.md).
+Specify the request body in either JSON or MIME format and [send](../api/message-send.md) the draft message when ready.

+Alternatively, [forward a message](../api/message-forward.md) in a single operation.

+When using JSON format:
-When specifying the body in JSON format, you can include a comment, specify recipients and update any message properties all in one **createForward** call.
-You can then [send](../api/message-send.md) the draft message.
+- You can include a comment, specify recipients and update any message properties all in one **createForward** call.

-> [!NOTE]
-> * You can specify either a comment or the **body** property of the `message` parameter.
+- You can specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
-> * You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+- You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.

-When specifying the body in MIME format, include only the MIME content in the request body.
-You can specify the recipients, and any updates to **message** properties in a subsequent **send** operation to forward the draft message.
+When using MIME format:
+- Microsoft Graph does not suppport editing MIME properties individually, the complete MIME content must be provided in a base64-encoded string.
+- S/MIME properties must be previously included in the base64-encoded string.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).